erincatto/box2d/docs/simulation.md

 The revolute joint angle is positive when bodyB rotates counter-clockwise about the anchor point.
 Like all angles in Box2D, the revolute angle is measured in radians.
-By convention the revolute joint angle is zero when the two bodies have equal angles.
-You can offset this using `b2RevoluteJointDef::referenceAngle`.
+By convention the revolute joint angle is zero when the two joint frames have equal world rotations.
+You can offset this by rotating one of the local frames.

 In some cases you might wish to control the joint angle.
 For this, the revolute joint can simulate a joint limit and/or a motor.